Mushroom Foraging in the Sierra Nevada

 This trip goes rain or shine!

-• In case of extreme weather that poses a safety threat, we reserve the option to cancel your date and offer reschedule, refund, or gift ticket
+In case of hazardous weather such as snow, high wind, or fire, we reserve the option to cancel your date and offer reschedule, refund, or gift ticket

 More Important Details